-This song has been Number 1 in the music charts; its been re-released and re-recorded; and every single Christmas it is played TO DEATH on the radio, on the TV, and in the shops.
+This song has been Number 1 in the music charts, its been re-released, re-recorded and every single Christmas it is played TO DEATH.
 The lyrics don’t quite make sense and are, at times, controversial but we Brits bloody love it.
 It never fails to put a smile on my face and like Smithy, at Christmas I belt it out with joy.

 Now, Slade’s ‘Merry Christmas Everybody‘ is the 2nd best Christmas song…for about 10 mins then we’re sick of it.
-Throughout the month of December we Brits waiver between wanting to give Noddy Holder (the lead singer of Slade) a Nobel Christmas Prize for introducing a little joy into our hearts with this upbeat ditty, to wanting to strangle him with fairy lights.
-To be fair this level of negativity is normally felt more strongly when we’re shopping for Christmas presents, in a warm shop, wearing a thick coat & scarf, holding a dozen shopping bags, with half a dozen other shoppers swarming around us, and this song is blasting out the shop sound system.
-When we’re at home decorating our tree or making mince pies, it’s a delight.
+Throughout December I waiver between wanting to give Noddy Holder (the lead singer of Slade) a Nobel Christmas Prize for introducing a little joy into our hearts with this upbeat ditty, to wanting to strangle him with fairy lights.

-An Advent Calender counts down the days of Advent which run from 1st to 25th December.
-These calenders were traditionally made of card and contained a small rectangular window for each day of Advent.
-Every morning, young children would eagerly run to their Advent Calender to find a small religious picture printed inside for that day.
+An Advent Calender counts down the days of Advent which runs from 1st to 25th December.
+These calenders were traditionally made of card with a small rectangular window for each day of Advent.
+Every morning, young children eagerly ran to their Advent Calender to find the appropriate window for that day & open it to find a small religious picture printed inside.
 Like baby J or the 3 wise men.
 It was a way of remembering the true meaning of Christmas and for families to incorporate Christian devotions into their daily lives.

-The third issue is whether to go 1st class post, where you can be sure they will arrive in time, or 2nd class post which is cheaper (and infinitely more preferable if you’re sending a lot of cards) but means having to accept the fact you’ll be forever branded a Scrooge & the card will most likely arrive in March.
+We even have special Christmas stamps released every year.
+The only dilemma is whether or not to go 1st class post (where they will be sure to arrive in time) or 2nd class post where you will be forever branded as a Scrooge & the card will most likely arrive in March.